You’re Going to Need a Bigger External Hard Drive

 Even if you only occasionally take videos on your iPhone or Samsung Galaxy, it’s just a matter of time till you’ll need a big hard drive to store them on.

 And most home tech gadgets today can shoot video in glorious HD.

 A short 4K video clip can easily grow larger than 1 gigabyte.

 Whenever I shoot some video, I usually shoot several clips ranging from one to three minutes each.

-- My toddler is doing something cute
+- My boy is doing something cute

 - My father tells a story from the old days